 - Demonstrated that the 2nd & 3rd lobes can be smaller than the defect.

-- Showed flap could be utilised for many anatomical areas.
+- Showed flap could be utilized for many anatomical areas.

-Zitelli described the geometric bilobed flap which is mostly used now a days which has limited arc of rotation upto 90 to 110 degrees14.
-The following illustration are adapted from Zitelli's original publication in 1989.
+Zitelli described the geometric bilobed flap which is mostly used nowadays which has limited arc of rotation up to 90 to 110 degrees14.
+The following illustration is adapted from Zitelli's original publication in 1989.